yaw-computer-graphics-course/yaw-cs-341-epfl/Final_Project/final-report/final.md

    The first video validates that the flame texture is properly designed, mapped, and animated.
 It shows how the procedural color cycling contributes to visual liveliness, even before applying geometry-based distortion.

 2. **Full Flame with Mesh and Texture**:
-   The second video showcases the procedural generation of the flame mesh, driven by Perlin noise and height maps.
+   The second video showcases the procedural generation of the flame mesh, driven by noise and height maps.
 The deformation gives the flame volume and realistic motion.
 Combined with the animated texture, this creates a fire effect that flickers and shifts in real-time.

 This separation makes it clear how both components—texture and mesh—work together to simulate a flame in motion.